-Dashes The distinction between hyphens and dashes was once important mainly to typesetters.
-There was no em dash key on a typewriter, so writers who worked on typewriters had to improvise by typing two hyphens to make an em dash and typing one hyphen to make an en dash.
+"Excuse me, Amber, I need your help in the kitchen."
+Good morning, Teddy.
+How are you?
+Good afternoon, colleagues: Dashes The distinction between hyphens and dashes was once important mainly to typesetters.
+There was no em dash key on a typewriter, so writers had to improvise by typing two hyphens to make an em dash and typing one hyphen to make an en dash.
 Now, there is a full range of special characters at our disposal when we use word processing and desktop publishing software.
 Em dashes and en dashes were given names that indicate their length.
 The em dash is as long as the width of the capital letter M, and the slightly shorter en dash is as long as the width of the capital letter N. The actual size varies from typeface to typeface.
 The hyphen is shorter than both types of dashes and should not be used to replace them.
 Using em dashes (-) and en dashes (-) instead of hyphens (-) gives your document a more professional look.
 Do not add spaces before or after em or en dashes.
-Em dash (-) Use an em dash to denote an abrupt change in thought in a sentence or an emphatic pause.
+Em dash (-) Use an em dash to denote an abrupt change in thought in a sentence.
 Examples: